11ty/eleventy-base-blog/README.md

 npm install
 ```

-### 4. Edit \_data/metadata.json
+### 4. Edit `_data/metadata.json`

 ### 5. Run Eleventy

+Generate a production-ready build:

 ```
 npx @11ty/eleventy
 ```

-Or build and host locally for local development
+Or build and host locally on a local development server:

 ```
 npx @11ty/eleventy --serve
 ```

-Or in debug mode:
+Or in debug mode to see all the internals:

 ```
 DEBUG=Eleventy* npx @11ty/eleventy